MahnoorAhmed-Dev/Copilot-Studio-Finance-Agent/README_Version5.md

-# Copilot Studio Policy Agent
+# Copilot Studio Finance Agent

-A Microsoft Copilot Studio agent that connects to a SharePoint site containing JBS policy documents, enabling users to query policies directly from their Teams channel.
-The agent leverages integrated SharePoint and Excel actions to retrieve, check in, and provide details about policy files.
+A Copilot Studio agent for Microsoft Teams, connected to finance-related knowledge sources such as SharePoint and Excel.
+The agent answers user queries regarding finance policies, documents, and analytics, and enables document actions and data retrieval for finance teams.

 ---

 ## Overview

-Copilot Studio Policy Agent allows users to:
+Copilot Studio Finance Agent enables organizations to:

-- Ask questions about JBS policy documents directly in Teams
+- Query finance policies and documents directly from Microsoft Teams
-- Retrieve document details and properties from SharePoint
+- Retrieve finance document details and properties from SharePoint
-- Check in files using SharePoint actions
+- Access and query financial data from integrated Excel spreadsheets
-- Query Excel data associated with policy documentation
+- Automate document actions, analytics, and reporting workflows

-The agent is deployed to a Teams channel and uses SharePoint and Excel as knowledge sources for fast, authoritative answers.
+The agent leverages Copilot Studio workflows, SharePoint libraries, and Excel integration to deliver fast, reliable financial information and document automation.

 ---

 ## Features

 **For Users**
-- Query any JBS policy document in natural language
+- Search and query any finance policy or document in plain language
-- Retrieve document properties from SharePoint
+- Retrieve document properties, metadata, and latest updates from SharePoint
-- Get rows and data from associated Excel policy sheets
+- Access rows and details from Excel files containing financial data
-- Check in files to SharePoint directly
+- Automate document actions, such as check-in, check-out, or report generation

 **For Admins**
-- Configure agent connection to SharePoint policy document library
+- Configure agent connection to finance-related SharePoint libraries
-- Set up Excel data integrations
+- Set up Excel file data integrations for analytics and reporting
-- Deploy and manage the agent in Copilot Studio and Teams
+- Deploy and manage the agent via Copilot Studio and Microsoft Teams

 ---

 ## Tech Stack

-- **Copilot Studio**: For agent provisioning and workflow orchestration
+- **Copilot Studio**: Agent provisioning and workflow orchestration
-- **SharePoint Online**: Stores all JBS policy documents
+- **SharePoint Online**: Stores finance documents and policies
-- **Microsoft Excel (Online)**: Hosts policy-related datasets
+- **Microsoft Excel (Online)**: Financial data storage and analytics
-- **Microsoft Teams**: End-user deployment and interaction
+- **Microsoft Teams**: End-user deployment and chat-based interaction

 ---